SLAP: Simultaneous Localization and Planning Under Uncertainty for Physical Mobile Robots via Dynamic Replanning in

-These behaviors exchange information and energy.
-For example, consider a case when the desired cost is to ``reach a goal while minimizing the probability of colliding with obstacles''.
+These behaviors (locally) optimally \textit{trade-off information and energy}.
+For example, consider a case when the objective is to ``reach a goal while minimizing the probability of colliding with obstacles''.
 In that case, in the open areas where there are no narrow passages, the system bypasses the belief node stabilizations.
-It speeds up and does not waste any time gathering information and reducing its uncertainty as there is not much benefit in doing so in obstacle-free regions.
-However, once it faces with obstacles or narrow enough passages, it automatically decides to perform stabilization (partially) until the uncertainty is shrunk enough to safely traverse the narrow passage.
+It speeds up and does not waste any time gathering information because reducing its uncertainty in obstacle-free regions does not have much benefit.
+However, once it is faced with obstacles and narrow passages, it automatically decides to perform stabilization until the uncertainty is small enough to safely traverse the narrow passage.
 Fig. \ref{fig:rollout-cartoon}, shows this phenomenon pictorially.

-\ph{Performance guarantees} \axx{We provide lower bounds on the performance of the method and show that in stationary environments, the performance and success probability of the proposed method always exceeds (or in the worst case is equivalent to) those of the FIRM method. }
+\ph{Performance guarantees} We provide lower bounds on the performance of the method and show that in stationary environments, the performance and success probability of the proposed method always exceed (or in the worst case are equivalent to) those of the FIRM method.